What are Shoe Insoles and Do You Need Them?

 What are Shoe Insoles?

-Shoe insoles got their start as early as 1200 BCE when humans used some of the first cushion in their shoes.
+Shoe insoles got their start as early as 1200 BCE when humans used some of the first cushioning in their shoes.
 In 1865, the first modern use of shoe inserts began when Everett H. Dunbar engineered leather "lifts" to provide some of the first arch support.

 Today, the majority of insoles that come with shoes (yes, even from expensive brands!) are thin, flimsy, and don’t support the heel and arch in optimal ways—especially for those with foot pain.